Aligning The Marketing, Sales And Customer Success Funnel: Chapter 5

 It can help companies allocate resources more efficiently by eliminating redundancies.
 This can lead to cost savings and improved ROI on marketing and sales efforts.

-It also improves data visibility, which enables teams to spot trends and opportunities.
 With improved data and analytics, companies can create more accurate revenue forecasts, define their ICP more accurately and anticipate potential churn risks.

-Optimised customer journey
+Optimising the customer journey

 A unified funnel also ensures that customers receive consistent messaging and support throughout their interactions with the company.

-When customer success is integrated into the funnel, it’s easier to identify and address issues that might lead to customer churn.
+When customer success is integrated into the funnel, it’s also easier to identify and address issues that might lead to customer churn.
 Proactive customer success efforts can improve retention rates.

-How to create a unified funnel
+How to align your funnel

 1. Audit your current strategies and their outcomes